The two most common questions I get about starting a saltwater aquarium are:

 From my perspective, the expenses got real when I became obsessed with the hobby.
 I started out with a relatively simple tank that didn’t cost that much.
 And I fell in love.
 Then it got expensive, but that was okay because I already knew that I was in love with the hobby.

 One last thought here.
-The thing I try to emphasize when I get those two questions—is that starting a saltwater aquarium is a commitment.
-There doesn’t have to be a lot of work, but you do have to commit to doing the work routinely.
+When I get those two questions, I try to emphasize that starting a saltwater aquarium is a commitment.
+There doesn’t have to be much work, but you do have to commit to doing the work routinely.

 Just like you wouldn’t expect a good outcome if you ignored another pet for a week, you can’t expect to set up and ignore your new saltwater aquarium.